TrevorCD/LED-Audio-Visualizer/README.md

 </table>

 > [!NOTE]
-> Pictoral Diagram is missing key information:
+> The Pictoral Circuit Diagram is missing key information:
-> The USB power icon refers to Cable A and The Arduino needs to be plugged into the INIU portable via Cable B. Items 7, 3, 8 respectively in [Electronic Components](#electronic-components).
+> - The USB power icon refers to Cable A and The Arduino needs to be plugged into the INIU portable via Cable B. See items 7, 3, 8 in [Electronic Components](#electronic-components).
-> Both the USB cable to the Arduino and transistor need to have a 10Ω 5W resistor to prevent the INIU battery from performing automatic shutoff.
+> - Both the USB cable to the Arduino and transistor need to have a 10Ω 5W resistor to prevent the INIU battery from performing automatic shutoff.

 > [!TIP]
 > Depending on the number and specs of the LEDs you use, you will likey have to use different resistors.
 You can use [this website](https://ledcalculator.net/) to calculate which resistors you need.